evgenii-kuzmin/evgenii-kuzmin.github.io/2013_school.md

 - **Teaching**:
   - Teaching basic computer science course for grades 7-11
-  - Teaching advanced level computer science course for grades 10-11
+  - Teaching advanced-level computer science course for grades 10-11
   - Teaching the course on artificial intelligence
   - Conducting optional classes with children in grades 5-6 in visual programming using Scratch and Kodu Game Lab
 - **System administration**: